Divyanshnigam/DS-ALGO/README.md

  2. Binary Search Tree is a tree that allows fast search, insert, delete on a sorted data.
 It also allows finding closest item
  3. Syntax Tree: Used in Compilers.
  4. As a workflow for compositing digital images for visual effects.

+ <h1>Binary Search Tree</h1>

+ BST is also a data structure same as BinaryTree with time complexity of O(logN) most of the time(balanced tree) else may be O(N) in case if the tree is Skew tree.

+ <b>COMPLEXITY depends upon order of depth of tree O(D)<b/> during insertion, deletion, searching, etc.

+ Elements are ordered in the the BST like the element smaller than the root ordered or inserted in the left of the root else on the right of root.
+This property holds for each root and for every subtrees.